 MSR Hubba Hubba vs the Weather: The Ultimate 3-Season Backpacking Tent

-By all accounts, the Hubba Hubba was meant to endure some truly horrendous weather.
+By all accounts, the Hubba Hubba was meant to endure some truly horrendous weather and super heavy rain.
 If you have ever spent time in the mountains, you know how quickly the weather can change.

 The Hubba Hubba rainfly is made of 20-denier, high-tenacity ripstop nylon that’s “Durashield” polyurethane with a silicone coat.
-That’s tent-speak for anti-rain, anti-sleet, anti-wet material that will cast a protective dry shield over weary backpackers.
+That’s tent-speak for anti-rain, anti-sleet, anti-wet tent fabric that will cast a protective dry shield over weary backpackers.

 You will feel like a turtle cozy in his shell.
 If the turtle’s shell was made out of “Durashield” polyurethane and silicone treated that is.

 Important Note on Leaky Tent Reports (Updated April 2020)

 For the last few months, we have been receiving many comments from our readers reporting leaking tent seams.
 I too recently experienced leaks myself and I was none too happy.
 I wrote this article before my tent leaked, but I want to recognize that this has been a problem for me and for others.

 From Fall 2019 – Because of all of these reports and my own experience, I reached out to MSR for an explanation and here is what they had to say:

 MSR have decided on a program that will “upgrade” the tent fly for all consumers who purchased a tent with Xtreme Shield.
 As a brand with a legacy of industry-pushing innovation, quality and durability, they want to recognize and respect the trust consumers have placed in MSR products and therefore, are adding additional sealing to the rainfly seams on all 2019 shelters in the following series: Hubba NX, Carbon Reflex, FreeLite, Zoic and Thru-Hiker Wings.